usesuit/suit_exporter/README.md

 	* text_start_down (photoshop text layer)
 	* start_bkg_down (photoshop art layer)

-In Swifte, we can automatically turn any container layer that starts with "btn_" into a button object and use the postfixes on the children to determine which assets should be shown in which states.
+In Swift, we can automatically turn any container layer that starts with "btn_" into a button object and use the postfixes on the children to determine which assets should be shown in which states.

 Another example would be "flipX" -- for perfectly symmetrical or mirrored sprites, it can often save atlas space to render 1/2 of the item and flip the second piece.
 By convention in our runtimes, any sprite named "flipX_spritename" will be displayed as normal but with an x-scale set to -1.